 So you've got too much email and not enough email space, and the compliance regulators are coming.
-What's a storage
+What's a storage manager to do?

 Deleting everything after 60 days and then telling the courts, "that's our policy" doesn't cut it anymore.
 You could train employees to figure out which emails to delete, but that poses a high risk factor.
 Archiving all your emails and manually monitoring which ones to keep is another possibility, but you'd better have deep pockets.

 Orchestria Corp., a New York-based company that provides software that monitors emails, instant messages and BlackBerry handhelds, recently conducted a study among its client base showing that as many as half of company emails are personal or spam and are irrelevant to the business.
 The hard part is figuring out which ones.